DinoChiesa/Apigee-JWT-with-JWKS/README.md

    ```

-Later, you can Generate and provision a new keypair.
+Later, you can Generate and provision new keypairs, one for RSA and one for EC.
 ```
 node ./provisionNewKeyPair.js -n -v -o $ORG -e $ENV
 ```